 Liquid crystal polymers represent a specific form of thermoplastic whose properties over a well-defined temperature range are somewhere between those of highly ordered solid crystalline materials and amorphous disordered liquids.
 Three of the most common forms of liquid crystal polymers include semi-aromatic copolyesters, copolyamides, and polyester-co-amides.

-By contrast, the term thermoplastic refers to a class of polymer materials that are characterized by their ability to retain their chemical properties after repeated cycles of heating and cooling.
+By contrast, the term thermoplastic refers to a class of polymer materials characterized by their ability to retain their chemical properties after repeated cycles of heating and cooling.
 Unlike thermosets, whose properties are permanently changed once the material has been heated and cooled, thermoplastics can be repeatedly put through cycles of heating and cooling.
 This capability enables thermoplastics to be recycled and the material to be repurposed.
 They will soften when heated and then harden once cooled.
 Thermosets, once cooled after initially being heated, undergo a permanent chemical change and will not remelt if exposed to heat, and therefore, are not recyclable.

 Summary